Engine Fault Service Now [What it Means & What You Should Do]

 The speed sensor is responsible for monitoring the speed of your car’s wheels and transmitting that information to the engine’s computer.
 If the speed sensor is malfunctioning, it can cause issues with the engine’s performance, including poor fuel economy, rough idling, and stalling.

-4. Issues with the Intake Air Temperature Sensor Circuits
+4. Intake Air Temperature Sensor Circuits Issues

 The intake air temperature sensor is responsible for measuring the temperature of the air that’s being sucked into your car’s engine.
 If the circuits that control the sensor malfunction, it can cause issues with the engine’s performance, including reduced fuel efficiency and poor acceleration.